fjt/misc/README.md

 translate is a arbitrary language word translation tool via wikipedia lol

 batstat is a dell xps-13 battery status shell command

+webmode.el provides functions and settings to split an element by context ,which conviniently existed in psgml-mode.